 One of the iconic places to see in Budapest is the St. Stephan’s Basilica.
 This Roman Catholic church is named after the first King of Hungary, Stephen.
 His right hand is displayed here in the reliquary and if interested, you can enter the church and see it for a small fee.
 Otherwise, exploring the inside and outside of the basilica is free of charge.

 Budapest is definitely one of the most artistic cities I have visited.
-And those adorable statues scattered across the city adds a special touch to it.
+One of the cool things to do in Budapest is the track down those adorable statues scattered across the city.
 I had fun finding those piece of art and taking pictures.
 Some have the history behind, while some are just the statues.

 The sculpture of ‘Little Princess’, that in my opinion looks like Peter Pan, is one of the most popular arts of the city.
 Laszlo Marton, inspired by his daughter who loved playing in a princess costume, created it in 1972.
 And few know that the replica of this statue is displayed in front of the Tokyo Metropolitan Art Space.